VPNL/TemporalChannels/README.md

 1. *name* — name of a region of interest (e.g., `'V1'`) in session ROI directories (`~/TemporalChannels/data/*/ROIs/`).

 2. *type* — label indicating which model to use for predicting responses.
-1. *type* — label indicating which model to use for predicting responses.
     1. Hemodynamic models (solved analytically)
         1. `‘1ch-lin’` — general linear model for fMRI data (Boynton et al., 1996)
         2. `‘2ch-lin-htd’` — hemodynamic temporal derivative model (Henson et al., 2002)